SherG/tester1/site/content/post/5-star-reviews.md

 He's a natural communicator with a warm personality and a person of great integrity.
 Francisco's personality really shines: you can see how enthusiastic he is to create win-wins for his clients.
 I also appreciate his safety-first approach.".

-_— Sherrie Gossett, Founder, SignalFox_
+_— Sherrie Gossett, Founder, Spearfish_

 <hr><br/>